kreait/slim-php-docker-starter/README.dist.md

 The images for the application containers are built from the Dockerfiles in the `docker` directory.

-- The [packend image](docker/web/backend/Dockerfile) extends the official [`nginx`](https://hub.docker.com/_/nginx/) image.
+- The [backend image](docker/web/backend/Dockerfile) extends the official [`nginx`](https://hub.docker.com/_/nginx/) image.
 - The [frontend image](docker/web/backend/Dockerfile) extends the official [`php-fpm`](https://hub.docker.com/_/php/) image.